 Scientific disciplines do not theorize about particulars as such but rather about natural kinds in which they group relevantly similar particulars.
 These kinds are characterized as natural because it is believed that the scientific classifications correspond to the real kinds in nature.
 In other words, they carve the world at its joints.
 The first question that comes to mind is whether natural kinds of sciences really reflect natural divisions in nature or are maybe just a conventional product of the way we think about the world, mirroring our specific interests.
 What are the criteria of classification?
 Another question is whether natural kinds have essences to which essentialists answer affirmatively.
 The essence of a natural kind is a property or set of properties whose possession is a necessary and sufficient condition for a particular object to be a member of a kind.
 Essentialists understand natural kinds as immutable or static, so a special concern is whether this can be reconciled by the examples from natural sciences, where kinds are understood as mutable and dynamic.
-Especially pertinent question for the understanding of essentialist claims about natural kinds concerns their ontological question.
-Are they basic ontological entities or are they derived or reducible to other entities?28 essentialism, where kinds are designated by rigidly designating singular terms (1971 and 1980).
-Then, the essentialist claims are stated as follows:
+Especially pertinent question for the understanding of essentialist claims about natural kinds concerns their ontological status.
+Are they basic ontological entities or are they derived or reducible to other entities?

 One can consider natural kinds as entities in their own.
-In this case, particular essentialist claims ascribe essential properties to a natural kind, and essentialism about natural kinds is just a special case of essentialism about individuals.29 This understanding of essentialism about natural kinds seems well suited to Kripke's discussion on the natural kind
+In this case, particular essentialist claims ascribe essential properties to a natural kind, and essentialism about natural kinds is just a special case of essentialism about individuals.
+This understanding of essentialism about natural kinds seems well suited to Kripke's discussion on the natural kind essentialism, where kinds are designated by rigidly designating singular terms (1971 and 1980).
+Then, the essentialist claims are stated as follows:

-28 In this short summary, I follow Bird & Tobin 2008.
-29 In this case, of course, the concept 'individual' is more broadly construed as to include particular objects and universal natural kinds.
+&lt;sup>28 In this short summary, I follow Bird & Tobin 2008.
+In this case, of course, the concept 'individual' is more broadly construed as to include particular objects and universal natural kinds.